Zigorr/Mamba-FastAPI-Test/services/MambaSEOAgency/SEOEngineer/instructions.md

 1. When the user indicates they want to start keyword research (e.g., "I'd like to do keyword research"), explain that you need to collect some business details first.
 2. Execute the `CollectBusinessInfoTool` tool.
 This will trigger the UI to display the form within the current interface.
 3. Inform the user that a form should have appeared and ask them to fill it out.
-4. After the user submits the form, the data will be automatically stored in the shared state.
+4. If the user submits the form, the data will be automatically stored in the shared state.
 5. Use the `ProcessBusinessInfoTool` to process the business information data, which includes extracting URL summaries and organizing products by priority.
 6. After processing is complete, you can use the `RetrieveClientContextTool` to access the processed client context.
 Use this whenever needing to provide contextually relevant SEO advice to the user.
 7. Explain to the user that you're now ready to provide SEO guidance tailored to their specific business context.